Gestational carrier surrogacy diagram

-At Genesis, we perform gestational carrier surrogacy for 15-20 couples each year.
-We pride ourselves in providing a thorough screening process, commitment to safety, and full disclosure of the risks and successes of surrogacy.
+At Genesis, we pride ourselves in providing a thorough screening process, and full disclosure of the risks and successes of surrogacy.
 Intended parents require a legal contract between themselves and the potential surrogate.
 This legal contract is arranged privately.
 A counselling session is also required for the intended parents and the surrogate prior to starting treatment.
 Once these medical, legal and counselling components are complete we can start the process.

 In what cases would a gestational carrier be needed?